Air India aims 30 pc international mkt share in 5 years: CEO | Business

 Air India aims 30 pc international mkt share in 5 years: CEO

 The aircraft being leased are 21 Airbus A320 neos, 4 Airbus A321 neos and 5 Boeing B777-200LRs.Air Indias narrow-body fleet stands at 70 aircraft.
+Out of them, 54 are in service and the remaining 16 aircraft will progressively return to service by early 2023.
 The wide-body fleet stands at 43 aircraft, of which 33 are operational.
-The rest will return to service by early 2023, it had said in September.

 Air India chief Campbell Wilson on Tuesday said the airline aims to have 30 per cent share in both domestic and international markets in the next five years.